d12frosted/elpa-mirror/nongnu/sweeprolog-readme.txt

   `sweeprolog' simply type `M-x package-install RET sweeprolog RET'.

-  An alternative to installing from ELPA is to get the Elisp library from the `sweep' Git repository:
+  An alternative to installing from ELPA is to get the Elisp library from the Sweep Git repository:

-  1. Clone the `sweep' repository:
+  1. Clone the Sweep repository:
      ┌────
      │ git clone https://git.sr.ht/~eshel/sweep
      └────